QMCPACK/qmcpack/docs/methods.rst

    and a handful of and often provide a good balance between memory use and accuracy.
 In general, using fewer blocks should be more accurate but would require more memory.

+-  When using parameter filtration, setting ``deriv_threshold`` to 1.0
+    is an effective choice that generally leads to roughly a third of the parameters being turned off on any given LM iteration.
+The precise number and identity of those parameters will vary from iteration to iteration.
+Using the hybrid method (see below) is recommended when parameter filtration is on so that accelerated descent can be used to optimize parameters that the LM leaves untouched. :cite:`Otis2021`

 ::